-Make your winter wedding one to remember with our shortlist of 23 incredible winter wedding venues…
+Make your winter wedding one to remember with our shortlist of incredible winter wedding venues.

-With high ceilings and arched windows, the 18th century orangery offers an alternative for up to 200 guests.
-Guests can head to the Prince of Wales conservatory for drinks.
-The stunning glass house, houses ten temperature-controlled climatic zones – desirable all year round.
+With high ceilings and arched windows, the 18th-century orangery offers an alternative for up to 200 guests.
+Guests can head to the Prince of Wales Conservatory for drinks.
+The stunning glass house houses ten temperature-controlled climatic zones.
+It’s a venue that is desirable all year round.

-For a winter venue in the city that ticks the romantic, historical and traditional box, Stationers’ Hall has all of this in spades.
-Situated a few minutes’ walk from St Pauls’ Cathedral, the Hall offers exclusive hire 7 days a week of their Court room and Livery Hall for a civil ceremony.
-Both lend themselves to a cosy winter wedding with stained glass windows and armorial banners to add a real sense of occasion to your occasion.
+For a winter venue in the city that ticks all the romantic, historical and traditional boxes, look at Stationers’ Hall.
+Situated a few minutes’ walk from St Pauls’ Cathedral, the Hall is available to hire seven days a week in their Courtroom and Livery Hall for civil ceremonies.
+Both lend themselves to a cosy winter wedding with stained glass windows and armorial banners also add a real sense of occasion to your occasion.

 Original features provide a unique backdrop for your nuptials whilst the Court Room or Stock Room offer two fabulous spaces for your drinks reception.
 The secluded garden also offers an oasis of calm for those important wedding snaps.

-Winter wedding in the countryside?
+Having a winter wedding in the countryside?
 The elegant buildings and enchanting grounds of South Farm border leafy Hertfordshire and Cambridgeshire.
-The beautiful Tudor Barn can hold up to 146 for a seated wedding breakfast with an additional capacity of 250 for evening receptions.
+The beautiful Tudor Barn can hold up to 146 for a seated wedding breakfast with an additional capacity of 250 for evening receptions too.
 Smaller weddings can also be accommodated in the elegant Drawing Room, the rustic Old Dairy or the stunning Horse Barn.

-South Farm prides itself on offering guests the finest organic food grown and reared on their own smallholding (we can vouch for this after attending a wedding here!)
-With a luxurious bridal suite, 4 additional bedrooms and a unique fleet of Romany caravans and Showman’s wagons they can accommodate up to 24 guests with any number of winter campers welcome too.
+South Farm prides itself on offering guests the finest organic food grown and reared on their own smallholding.
+It has a luxurious bridal suite, plus four additional bedrooms and a unique fleet of Romany caravans and Showman’s wagons.
+They can accommodate up to 24 guests with any number of winter campers welcome too.